 same-gender and cross-gender supervision when indicated by individual treatment needs.

-Note: Organizations must also meet state licensing requirements for care ratios.

-Interpretation: The organization must demonstrate that based on their program model and the population served their staffing ratios for daytime and overnight coverage are addressing potential risks and meeting the needs of their clients.
+Interpretation: The organization must demonstrate that based on their program model and the population served, their staffing ratios for daytime and overnight coverage are sufficient to protect safety, address potential risks, and meet the clinical, developmental, and age-related needs of residents.

-Interpretation: Regarding element (c) the professional clinical staff person is permitted to sleep during sleeping hours.
-Interpretation: The organization may use direct care workers or counselors to provide supervision to residents.
-Personnel must be awake at all times unless convincing evidence demonstrates the resident group does not need awake supervision during sleeping hours.
+Interpretation: The direct care workers supervising residents must be awake at all times unless convincing evidence demonstrates the resident group does not need awake supervision during sleeping hours.
 Examples of reasons certain homes or programs might not have awake personnel are: care for a long-term, stable population; majority of unit residents are ready to move to a less restrictive setting; low runaway rates; and low rates of night-time incidents.
 Electronic supervision is not an acceptable alternative to supervision by personnel.

 Examples: National recommendations for the supervision of children in residential care is that there are no more than four children per worker during waking hours and no more than eight children per worker during overnight hours.
 Smaller ratios are recommended for intensive residential treatment programs and short-term diagnostic centers.
-Additionally, several sources indicate that improved outcomes, including better engagement and retention, are found in addiction treatment programs with low staffing ratios.
-For example, low staff to client ratios contribute to a high level of service and keeping clients involved in rehabilitation for longer periods which helps individuals reach their ultimate goal of overcoming addiction.
+Additionally, several sources indicate that improved outcomes, including better engagement and retention, are found in substance use treatment programs with low staffing ratios.
+For example, low staff-to-resident ratios contribute to a high level of service and keeping people involved in rehabilitation for longer periods, which helps individuals reach their recovery goals.

-FP RTX 18.01
+FP RTX 18.02

-Adults that provide direct care and supervision offer residents:

-nurturance, structure, support, respect, and active involvement;

-services provided in a safe, secure environment that prohibits weapons and gang activity;
+Services are provided in a safe, secure environment that prohibits weapons and gang activity.

-consistent limit-setting;

-flexibility, when appropriate and in the resident’s best interest;

-guided practice to learn effective communication, positive social interaction, and problem solving skills; and

-education and skills training specific to risk-taking behaviors, including practice with decision making and anger management.

-Examples: This approach can help to anticipate, prevent, and reduce the occurrence of bullying and other unsafe or negative peer interactions.
-Examples: Regarding element (d), being flexible with codified rules that contradict a resident’s best interest can allow the organization to provide individualized care that is tailored to the resident’s needs.
-For example, being flexible with bedtimes for a resident who may have experienced nighttime trauma rather than strictly enforcing a lights out time allows the organization to be responsive to the needs of residents.

 RTX 18.03